rgmelvin/solana-email/docs/DEVELOPER_GUIDE.md

 # Developer Documentation

 This document provides an in-depth look at the **Solana Email Identity Service** project.
-It covers the architectural design, API reference, testing guidlines, and security considerations to ensure that my project meets professional quality standards.
+It covers the architectural design, API reference, testing guidlines, and security considerations to ensure that this project meets professional quality standards.

 ## Table of Contents